SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/internet-explorer-settings.md

 ### Enable access to Microsoft pages

-Server versions of Windows (Internet explorer) use an enhanced security settings and in order to be able to use SSO authentication it is necesary to reach pages like login.microsoft.com.
+Server versions of Windows (Internet explorer) use an enhanced security settings and in order to be able to use SSO authentication it is necessary to reach pages like login.microsoft.com.

-In most cases you will see error like this one:
+In most cases you will see an error like this one:

 // TODO: slika ovdje